 Types of Evil

-Christian theology provides a nuanced perspective on evil by distinguishing between two primary categories: moral evil and natural evil.
+Christian theology gives insight into the reality of evil by distinguishing between two primary categories: moral evil and natural evil.

 Moral Evil

-This form of evil is tied to human choices and actions.
+This category of evil relates to human actions and choices.
 It encompasses acts of cruelty, deception, violence, and other forms of harm or injustice committed by individuals or societies.

 Natural Evil

 In contrast, natural evil encompasses the suffering and calamities that are unrelated to human choices and beyond human control.
-It includes natural disasters that cause harm and death to humans and other animals, such as droughts, earthquakes, and floods.
-It also includes diseases, harmful birth defects, and the broader human experience of pain and suffering.
-Christian theology grapples with the existence of natural evil and seeks to reconcile it with the benevolence of an all-powerful God.
+Natural disasters like droughts, earthquakes, hurricanes, and floods are classic examples.
+Natural evil also includes harmful things like diseases, birth defects, cancer, and other causes of pain and suffering.
+Christian theology seeks to reconcile the existence of natural evil with the benevolence of an all-powerful God.
+Believers still grapple with how various kinds of evil fit within the plan and will of God.

 Sin and Evil

-Throughout the Bible, sin is metaphorically depicted in various ways, including as a disease or sickness, a perilous path leading to a negative destination, a slavemaster or kidnapper, an adversary, a contaminant or pollutant, a failure to meet a standard, a predatory force, a manifestation of filth or uncleanness, vandalism against God’s creation, a menacing beast, a master of slaves, unfaithfulness in the marriage to God, pollution and contamination, a lost animal, and criminal behavior.
+The Bible depicts sin metaphorically as a disease or sickness, a contaminant or pollutant, or a failure to meet a standard.
+Other examples include a slavemaster or kidnapper, an adversary, a predatory force, a manifestation of filth or uncleanness, a perilous path leading to a negative destination, vandalism against God’s creation, a menacing beast, a lost animal, criminal behavior, and unfaithfulness to God.

-In light of these diverse characterizations of sin, the remedies depicted encompass healing, a path leading to life, a ransom or liberation from slavery, triumph, purification, cleansing, acquittal, rescue, safety, a bride price securing union with God, being found, and being declared innocent.
+Some of the sin remedies depicted feature healing, a path to life, a ransom or liberation from slavery, triumph, purification, cleansing, acquittal, rescue, safety, a bride price securing union with God, being found, and being declared innocent.

 Suffering